 Six Shows Like 'The Society'

-What Shows Are Like The Society?
+What Series Are Like The Society?

 Almost all teenagers, at one point in their lives, believe that they’re ready for independence—from rules, from parents, and most importantly, from society.
 This 2019 American web TV series follows a group of high schoolers who return from a canceled trip to find their town completely empty.